 Many of the fine new additions to the cemetery would never have been possible without the generosity of the many people that remembered Evergreen Cemetery in their gift giving plans.
 In these days of cost increases it is challenging to manage everyday costs of the cemetery from a budget mostly funded from perpetual care earnings.
 Fortunately for the Evergreen Cemetery Association there were and are civic minded people out there interested enough in these fine historic grounds to rush in and fill the gap between stagnation and progress.
 Everyone in the association can take pride that none of these improvements came from municipal funds.

-Friends, relatives, and, in a few cases, strangers have come forth in both small and large ways to beautify your cemetery.
+Charles and Mary Worcester made a significant bequest to the cemetery association in 1956 that was used to construct the office and shop building which is named The Worcester Memorial Building.
+Friends, relatives, and, in a few cases, strangers have also come forth in both small and large ways to beautify your cemetery.
 The Board of Trustees appreciates all these gifts.
-Major recent donations have come from Mark & Valerie Kerschensteiner, Margaret Buending, the Leonard Lang trust, Steve Bowar, Lloyd Hake, Norman and Pauline Godfrey, and the Friends of Evergreen Cemetery.
+Major recent donations have come from Mark & Valerie Kerschensteiner, Margaret Buending, the Leonard Lang trust, Steve Bowar, Lloyd Hake, Norman and Pauline Godfrey, and the Friends of Bellman Carillon Tower (see plaque below).

 The historic Cemetery Cottage at the entrance to the cemetery on North Main Street was falling into disrepair when the Kerschensteiners stepped forward with a donation to renovate it.
 It now stands as an outstanding reminder of our past.